jeremykohn/markform/spec/tags-detailed.md

 ### Definition

-A Markform tag is a sequence of characters, within a single line of text, that is converted to an HTML form element.
+A Markform tag is a sequence of characters, within a single line of text, that represents a specified type of input field or other form element.

 ### Overall tag structure